Casimir energy through transfer operators for sine-Gordon backgrounds: Scattering data and Green's function for two plates in a PT background

 I am grateful to M. Santander, C. Romaniega and L.M.
 Nieto for fruitful discussions.
 This research was supported by Spanish MCIN with funding from European Union NextGenerationEU (PRTRC17.I1) and Consejer\'ia de Educaci\'on from JCyL through QCAYLE project, as well as MCIN project PID2020-113406GB-I00.
 I am thankful to the Spanish Government for the FPU PhD fellowship program (Grant No. FPU18/00957).

-\section{Scattering data and Green's function for two $\boldsymbol{\delta\delta'}$ plates in a PT background}
+\section{Scattering data and Green's function for two $\delta\delta'$ plates in a PT background}

+The scattering data as well as the spectral function are obtained directly when the system of equations \eqref{soldiestro}, \eqref{solzurdo} and \eqref{kurasov} is solved with the software \textit{Mathematica}.
+More specifically, for the left-to-right case, if one replaces \eqref{soldiestro} in the matching conditions \eqref{kurasov} one obtains the following system:

-The scattering data for the non-relativistic mechanical problem of scalar fields propagating in the curved background of a topological PT kink while interacting with two Dirac $\delta \delta'$ plates are given in \eqref{scatdatafull}.
-The notations $\mathcal{A}_i(z)=-\beta_i \, f_k(z)+\alpha_i \, f'_k(z)$ together with $W=-2ik(k^2+1)$ have been used to simplify the expressions.
+Solving this system of equations, the scattering data for the non-relativistic mechanical problem of scalar fields propagating in the curved background of a topological PT kink while interacting with two Dirac $\delta \delta'$ plates are obtained.
+They are given by \eqref{scatdatafull}.
+The right-to-left scattering can be obtain analogously by replacing \eqref{solzurdo} in \eqref{kurasov}, and it is easy to check that the denominator of the scattering data is the same as in the left-to-right case.